shown in other instead.

 On the very loading of a world with a Landscape Terrain and later, when the camera moves and the point of view is changed, graphic data is being asynchronously loaded.
 Asynchronous data streaming of Landscape Terrain implies that tiles appearing in the viewport are first cached into RAM and video memory, and afterwards passed to the Virtual Texture to be rendered on the screen.
 This process is performed on demand, so appropriate streaming settings are required for seamless loading of graphic data.

 Only visible Landscape Layers are taken into account when streaming graphic data.
-Thus, a Landscape Layer Map with a higher Order value would overlap other ones and take part in data streaming.
+Thus, a Landscape Layer Map with a higher Order value would overlap other ones and take part in data streaming, provided there is no blending between layers.

 The one with the higher Order value will overlap the other ones and its data will be loaded.